-SEO Basics: How to Make Your Website Google-Friendly
+SEO Basics: How to Optimize Your Website for Google SEO

 Whether you have a website already or have one in the works, your online business won’t achieve its full profit potential without search engine optimization (SEO).
-Take advantage of a few SEO basics anybody can implement and see real results -- no major technical experience or expertise needed.
+Take advantage of a few SEO basics anybody can implement and see real results to get higher rankings on Google and drive more traffic to your website without any major technical experience or expertise needed.